colbycrutcher/HorrorGame/README.md

 - `W`, `A`, `S`, `D`: Move
 - Mouse: Look around
 - `E`: Interact / Pick up / Throw *(Note: interaction may not always register due to known issues)*
+- Note Controller support works for movement and jumping only at this point in time.
+Future update will support
 ---

 ## üêû Known Issues